Nutrition and Body Image Counseling

 – Written nutrition therapy care plan recommendations

-– A 50-minute session to discuss these recommendations
+– A 50-minute session to discuss these recommendations and begin the work

 50-minute, individual counseling session: $200*